 NOTE: If the individual was a resident of a public medical treatment institution, there

-is no ISM countable for the month he/she left the institution.
+is no ISM countable for the month they leave the institution.

 EXAMPLE 1: Individual Leaves Public Institution